bear-rsg/4m-association/content/articles/event/Industrial-Technologies-2014.md

-layout: sidebar_page
 title: Industrial Technologies 2014
 date: 2021-03-31
+tags: event, home
+category: event

-##  April 9 - 11 2014, Athens, Greece
+### April 9 - 11 2014, Athens, Greece

 The Industrial Technologies 2014 conference integrates nanotechnology, biotechnology, advanced materials and new production technologies.
 The event offers opportunities for developing valuable research and industry collaborations, and showcases cutting-edge research, latest innovations and rising companies from all around Europe.